John Bathe (died 1586): Career

 John was studying law at Lincoln's Inn in 1560, with the help of the legacy from his cousin Richard Burnell, and was called to the Bar there.
 He returned to Ireland to take up his profession.
 He had some difficulty at first in building up a successful legal practice, but from the late 1560s onward his career advanced rapidly: he became Principal Solicitor for Ireland in 1570 and Attorney-General for Ireland in 1574.
+The office of Principal Solicitor then lapsed.
 In 1576 he was appointed to a powerful royal commission to inquire into "concealed lands" in several counties, formerly held by monasteries and attainted persons.

 His career suffered a check when the Lord Deputy of Ireland, Sir Henry Sidney, adopted a policy of appointing only Protestant judges and law officers: Bathe, who was well known to incline privately to Catholicism, was removed from office in 1577.
 This was only a temporary setback and the following year he was appointed Chancellor of the Exchequer, an office which he held until his death.